eric-burel/data-fetching-patterns-in-react/README.md

 ### When it doesn't work

-Sending parallel reqeusts isn't the one size fit all solution by any means.
-Actually, there are cases while you cannot parallel requests, for example, consider we need to make a recommendation feeds list on the `Profile` page, and this recommendation needs users’ **interests**, the API is defined as `/users/recommendations/<interest>`.
+ Parallel Data Fetching isn't a universal solution.
+In fact, there are situations where requests cannot be made in parallel.
+For example, generating a recommendation feed on the `Profile` page that requires users' **interests**, and user's *interests* only comes from a user API's response, the sequential dependency means parallelization isn't feasible.

 ```json
 {